Affordable scheduling and team communication for small businesses, but less flexible for growing teams

 Sling’s communication tools include in-app messaging, announcements, newsfeeds, and file sharing.
 These allow for group and individual communications.
 This ensures that everyone is up to date with the latest information and can access important documents easily.
 For example, you can send announcements to quickly circulate vital news across the team.

-Despite these strengths, I feel like the notification system can be a bit overwhelming.
-It would help to organize the notifications into different categories with an option to view them in a simpler, collapsed format.
-Adding priority settings—which allow users to prioritize important notifications—would also prevent team members from feeling bombarded by too many alerts.
+Despite these strengths, I thought the notification system was slightly overwhelming.
+I wish users could organize the notifications into different categories and have an option to view them in a simpler, collapsed format.
+Adding priority settings (which allow users to prioritize important notifications) would also prevent team members from feeling bombarded by too many alerts.

 Task management